defoundationxyz/defo-contract/README.md

 yarn start-fork
 ```

-In the other terminal window run the permint, mint, and wait a year script
+In the other terminal window run the permit, mint, and wait a year script
 ```shell
 yarn dev
 ```